Epcot: Overlooked Attractions

-Epcot is almost two parks in one.
+Epcot Center is almost two parks in one.
 The front half of the park is dedicated to the celebration of technology and human advancement, while the back pays tribute to world cultures in a World’s Fair style global village.
 Throughout the entire park, the theme is the celebration of accomplishments.

 Epcot is the second largest of the four Walt Disney World theme parks in square footage (behind only Animal Kingdom), and is filled to bursting with things to see and do.
 Unlike the other parks, in which each ride and show is a separate entity, almost everything at Epcot is housed in a pavilion full of smaller attractions.
 This makes it quite easy to lose track of time and simply enjoy the day.
 Nevertheless, since Epcot is such a large park, it can be difficult for first time visitors to get their bearings and know where to begin.
 So presented here are this author’s top ten most overlooked Epcot attractions.

 1) Club Cool.
 Near Innoventions in Future World is one of Epcot’s best kept secrets.
 A brilliant marketing ploy by Coca-Cola, the Club offers up samples of Coke products from around the world.
 The drinks are completely free and you are welcome to drink as much as you like.
 Be sure to try the Beverly.

 2) Fiber Optic Garden.
 When the sun goes down, the lights come on.
 Epcot’s fiber optic garden is located between Innoventions and Spaceship Earth.
 Thousands of tiny fiber optic strands are embedded throughout the massive stone blocks that make up the walkways.
 They twinkle and flash and are extremely pretty to see.
 Keep an eye out for the Hidden Mickey within the light patterns.